vgpastor/Airports-PHPVMS/README.md

 ## Colaborate
 Please create an issue if you detect any problem or if you like to add new airports.
 Feel free to create a PR to upgrade de database.

+### Thanks
+This database are based in https://github.com/eliezerazevedo/Airports-PHPVMS Database

 ---

 # Base de datos aeropuertos PHPVMS 7
 41724 aeropuertos listos para importar en PHPVMS 7